 In addition, the Compensation Committee has the specific mandate to review and approve executive compensation.
 In carrying out this mandate, the Compensation Committee assesses on an annual basis the performance of the CEO against established objectives and reviews performance reports submitted for other executive officers.

-The Compensation Committee is currently comprised of Ricardo M. Campoy (Chair), Kenneth Pickering and Mario D. Szotlender, all of whom are independent.
+The Compensation Committee is currently comprised of Ricardo M. Campoy (Chair), who is not standing for re-election to the Board, Angela Johnson, Kenneth Pickering and Mario D. Szotlender, all of whom are independent.

 Sustainability Committee